saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ The status remains Active throughout the move.

- ☐ The status changes to Updating during the move and returns to Active after completion.
+ ☐ The status changes to Updating during the move and returns to Active after completion.<br><br>

 **22\.
 You are developing an application that displays a house image along with its related details.
 Assume that you are using Oracle Database 23ai.
 Which data type should be used to store the embeddings of the images in a database column?**